IgoDan/Movielog/README.md

-# Gamelog
+# Movielog
-App for logging completed video games
+App for logging watched movies and TV shows.